EdoardoVigano/Virtual-Extensive-Read-Across-VERA-/README.md

 ## INSTALLATION
 ### HOW TO INSTALL
-1. python and Anaconda are both required
+1. _python_ and _Anaconda_ are both required
-- Download and install Anaconda from https://www.anaconda.com/distribution/.
+- Download and install _Anaconda_ from https://www.anaconda.com/distribution/.
 Choose Anaconda with Python 3
 - Open the Anaconda Prompt (anaconda3).
 - Create and activate a new RDKit Python environment (my-rdkit-env) with the following commands:

-        ```
-        conda create -c https://conda.anaconda.org/rdkit -n my-rdkit-env rdkit
-        conda activate my-rdkit-env
+        conda create -c https://conda.anaconda.org/rdkit -n my-rdkit-env rdkit conda activate my-rdkit-env

-        ```
+2. Install _jupyter notebook_ in the same env: the procedure are described here https://jupyter.org/install

-2. install all packages above in your env:

-Use the following command to install python libraries required for VERA.
+3. Install all _packages_ in your env: use the following command to install python libraries required for VERA.
-        ```

         pip install package_name
         #(e.g. : pip install pandas)
-        ```

         You can find all packages required in the first chunk of VERA.ipynb file:

 ```python

         # Data Analisys library